hamologist/sudoko-solver/README.md

 The project also provides a library for interfacing the project with other Rust projects.
 Lastly, wasm support is included so the puzzle solving logic can be run on browser.

+## Demo
+For those wanting to get a quick showcase of the project, a demo using the project wasm target can be found [here](https://www.hamologist.com/demos/sudoko-solver).

 ## Installation

 ### Local Installation